kandersolar/pvatlas/_sources/chapter/antireflective-coating.rst.txt

 weather data.
 The incidence angle modifier (IAM) is calculated using a physical model based on Snell's law and the Fresnel equations.
 The coating is simulated by including an additional layer in the IAM model at the specified index of refraction.
+This has the effect of both increasing light transmission at normal incidence (effectively increasing the module's nameplate rating) and decreasing the additional reflection loss at non-normal incidence.

 IAM is applied only to the direct/beam component of incident irradiance.

-- **TODO**: ARC also increases the nameplate rating...

-- **TODO**: diffuse IAM?
+**TODO**: diffuse IAM?

 The simulations assume a DC/AC ratio of 1.0 and a generic c-Si PV module.
 The single-axis tracking simulations have backtracking activated.